Rui-Zhang1997/python-intro/python.md

 ### Custom Modules
 Obviously, there has to be a way to access custom modules, such as those in the current project directory.
 In order to do so, there are a few ways.
 The first, not recommended way, is to append the path to the project root to sys.path at the start of the program.
 The second way is through the use of a **virtual environment**.
-A virtual environment is useful for isolating one particular python projects from others and the python environment o
+A virtual environment is useful for isolating one particular python projects from others and the python environment on the machine as a whole.
+This allows for every single Python project to have its own versions of packages, this way ensuring there are no situations where two python projects require two incompatible versions of a package and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTc3ODc2NTY5LDc1MzQyNTkzLC0yMzY0MT
+eyJoaXN0b3J5IjpbMTA5MTgzMTAzLDc1MzQyNTkzLC0yMzY0MT
 I4NzYsMTkzMTY2NDQzMSwtMTU3MzAzODM3OSwxMDU5NDEzOTM2
 LDE3MzkxNzc0NzksMzA3MDE1NjY2LC0xNDU1NjE2NjgyLC0xND
 gwNTg3OTEsNDE1Njg4Mzk5XX0=